Catherinen29/tictactoe/README.md

 I found that researching different JavaScript methods and experimenting on how some of them worked helped with my progress here.

-I am quite conscious that the JavaScript file is also especially not DRY, however during this project, I didn’t want to try changing my code once I had it implemented it to ensure that I had time to complete the rest of the project.
+I am quite conscious that the JavaScript file is also not DRY, however during this project, I didn’t want to try changing my code once I had implemented it to ensure that I had time to complete the rest of the project.
 I’m looking forward to being able to compress my coding so it functions and is not so lengthy.

 I wanted to keep the design and layout of the game pretty stripped back which meant there were not too many issues on the CSS part of the project.
 I struggled somewhat with getting my buttons in the positions I wanted to, particularly when changing the format of one element led to the position of another element being affected.
 Some exploration on how different instructions work helped me overcome this and I am confident that I have a better understanding of how certain things work now.

 ## Wins

-- Completing my first independent project – creating a game from scratch that works as it should and looks good!
+Completing my first independent project – creating a game from scratch that works as it should and looks good!

-- I managed to bounce back from the early block I experienced and it didn't have huge impact on the result.
+I struggled getting the project off the ground, however felt an enormous sense of pride after bouncing back moving on to building up the game.

+In addition to the winning combinations, there is always the chance of a draw.
+I particularly enjoyed this piece of code as I wasn’t confident with some array methods before the project began whereas I can say this has now changed.

+One part of the CSS I am quite proud of is hovering over the re-set button and the color of the button and it’s inner element both change color.

 ## Key takeaways